jacekturek/fuzyecon/budget.md

 The set where the VectorX ⊕ VecorY = I, is called the budget field.

-The fuzzy sets can be a research tool also for budget in this science.
+The fuzzy sets can be a research tool also for budget.

+(...)